monetamio/docs/en/applications/prioritizer/installation/README.md

 ## Prioritizer Installation

-Prioritizer is a little different to the default [wallet](../../wallet/) in that it features user and admin views.
+Prioritizer is a little different to the default [wallet](../../wallet/) in that it features users and administrator views.

 These are controlled via new options introduced within `/themes/priority/config.json`: